 I've already said, that Hi-Res files, being uncompressed, usually take up too much disc space.
 Fortunately, VOX developers have created a music cloud for storing all your music collection.

-LOOP Cloud is an unlimited music cloud that stores your music making it possible to access it anytime, anywhere.
+VOX Cloud is an unlimited music cloud that stores your music making it possible to access it anytime, anywhere.
 No more external HDDs or NAS devices.
-No more Mac cleaning - LOOP can store everything.
+No more Mac cleaning – VOX Cloud can store everything.

-- LOOP syncs your Mac and iPhone, so you can listen to everything you have in LOOP on both devices.
+- VOX Cloud syncs your Mac and iPhone, so you can listen to everything you have in VOX Premium account on both devices.

 How does it work?